johannesnoordanus/svg2gcode/README.md

 Please consider supporting me, so I can make this application better and add new functionality to it: <http://paypal.me/johannesnoordanus/5,00>

-My next update will be a big one, I'll add support for the *fill* attribute of SVG objects.
+My next update will be a major one, I'll add support for the *fill* attribute of SVG objects.

 To summarize: